 The risk of such convoluted shells can be mitigated by moving the parent role for the started subsystems to another component, namely a loader service.
 In contrast to the shell, which should be regarded as untrusted due it its complexity, the loader is a small component that is orders of magnitude less complex.
 Figure 44 shows a scenario where a web browser is used as a shell to spawn a Genode subsystem.
-Instead of spawning the subsystem as the child of the browser, the browser creates a loader session.
-Using the loader-session interface described in Section 4.5.14, it can initially import the to-be-executed subsystem into the loader session and kick off the execution of the subsystem.
+Instead of spawning the subsystem as the child of the browser, the browser creates a session to a trusted low-complexity loader service.
+The loader allows its client to import the to-be-executed subsystem into the loader session and kick off the execution of the subsystem.
 However, once the subsystem is running, the browser can no longer interfere with the subsystem are no longer exposed to the browser.
 Still, the lifetime of the loaded subsystem depends on the browser.
 If it decides to close the loader session, the loader will destroy the corresponding subsystem.